Social Insurance – paying voluntary contributions

 Paying voluntary NICs enables customers to fill any gaps in their National Insurance (NI) record to boost their State Pension entitlement from the UK/NI.

 Individuals can usually only fill gaps in their NI record from the past 6 years.
-However, as part of transitional arrangements introduced alongside the new State Pension from April 2013 individuals were given until 5 April 2023 to pay voluntary NICs to make up any gaps in their NI record between 6 April 2006 and 5 April 2016.
+As part of transitional arrangements introduced alongside the new State Pension from April 2013 individuals were given until 5 April 2025 to pay voluntary NICs to make up any gaps in their NI record between 6 April 2006 and 5 April 2016.

 If you’re living abroad, working abroad, or living and working abroad, you may be able to pay voluntary Class 2 or voluntary Class 3 National Insurance contributions if you have either: